google/eng-practices/review/reviewer/comments.md

 than the reviewer is.

 However, sometimes direct instructions, suggestions, or even code are more helpful.
-The primary goal of code review is to get the best CL possible.
+The primary goal of code review is to get the best PR possible.
 A secondary goal is improving the skills of developers so that they require less and less review over time.